 - It is a natural antibacterial agent and also used to control algae.

-- This metal readily forms alloys with other metals.
+- It readily forms alloys with other metals.
 Brass and Bronze are two well-known alloys.

 - Copper happens to be one of the most durable and versatile materials known to mankind.